lfrestrepog/if-docs/docs/pipelines/sci.md

-## Step 3: Account for emboidied carbon
+## Step 3: Account for embodied carbon

 Embodied carbon is the carbon emitted during the production and disposal of the hardware used to run an application.
 The total embodied carbon for a unit of hardware is scaled down by the proportion of its expected lifespan used up by an application.
 This is all handled by another IF `builtin` called `SciEmbodied`.
-The result id `embodied-carbon` in units of `gCO2eq`.
+The result is `embodied-carbon` in units of `gCO2eq`.
 You can simply create an instance of it and add it to your pipeline.
 It requires no global configuration.

 ```yaml
 embodied-carbon: